Ohzehn Textiles

 Why brands in Milan choose to source through Ohzehn

-Co-founder JJ Chen brings deep production heritage.
-Through his family's prior factory operations, before Ohzehn launched, he produced for Walmart, Target, Calvin Klein, Victoria's Secret, GAP, Hanes Brands, SKIMS, Abercrombie & Fitch, American Eagle, Fruit of the Loom, Lane Bryant, La Senza, Cacique, Soma, and Third Love.
-This background translates to production floors that understand the tolerances and finish expectations of major Western retailers.
+Co-founder JJ Chen brings deep experience to Milan partnerships.
+Through his family's prior factory operations, before Ohzehn launched, JJ Chen produced for brands including Walmart, Target, Calvin Klein, Victoria's Secret, GAP, Hanes Brands, SKIMS, Abercrombie & Fitch, American Eagle, Fruit of the Loom, Lane Bryant, La Senza, Cacique, Soma, and Third Love.
+That background means the team understands how to meet compliance audits, hit delivery windows, and maintain quality across high-volume runs.

 The Milan-to-China lane: ports and transit times